mkamergani/sysboard_backend/README.md

-# sysboard_backend
+# Sysboard Backend
+a univeristy management system

+## Description
-university management system
+sysboard is university management system to manage student grades and issue certificates and transcripts.